robthompson16/support-for-early-career-teachers/content/teach-first/year-2-how-can-you-support-pupils-to-develop-subject-specific-skills/autumn-week-2-mentor-materials.md

 ### Key questions and talking points

-1. What are the key skills you’ve identified that your pupils will need to develop for your current scheme of learning/unit/topic?
+1. What are the key skills you have identified that your pupils will need to develop for your current scheme of learning, unit or topic?
 2. How have you identified the concepts, knowledge and skills needed?
-3. Select one subject-specific skill.
+3. Select 1 subject-specific skill.
 What prior knowledge would pupils need to have?
 4. Have you identified the foundational knowledge pupils will need to have and the vocabulary they will need to know?
-5. What instructional procedures/strategies will you implement to develop key skills (consider those shared in the training session)?
+5. What instructional procedures or strategies will you implement to develop key skills (consider those shared in the training session)?
-6. How can you break down one key skill into smaller steps (it’s component parts)?
+6. How can you break down 1 key skill into smaller steps (its component parts)?
 7. Why does breaking down content into smaller steps or parts support a pupil’s working memory?
 8. Why is it important to avoid overloading the working memory?
-9. How else could you support your pupil’s working memory? (prompt for - clear expositions or retrieval and spaced practice, combining graphics and visuals etc.)
+9. How else could you support your pupil’s working memory? (prompt for - clear expositions or retrieval and spaced practice, combining graphics and visuals, and so on.)
 10. Let’s agree on an area of focus for this half term, linked to developing subject-specific skills.